-A lack of property or gardening space doesn’t mean that you cannot garden.
+A lack of property or gardening space doesn’t mean that you cannot grow your own fresh vegetables.
 In the last decade, container gardening has exploded as people living in cities found the desire to grow their own food.

 Before we look at these veggies, it’s important to note a few things.

 First, almost all vegetables CAN be grown in a container.
 You might need to find a massive pot, but so long as you have a spot for the container, it’s a possibility.
 So, if there is something you want to grow in pots, you can do it.

 Second, on the flip side of what I just said, you also should understand some things won’t produce as well in containers.